SK4G/stremio-account-bootstrapper/README.md

 Stremio Account Bootstrapper lets you set up your Stremio account with just a few clicks by bootstrapping a preset into your account.
 It's handy for newcomers, those who want a solid foundation to build their setup on, or to speed up the process of setting up new accounts for family members or friends.

-**WARNING: You will wipe the existing setup and there's no current way to restore the previous configuration.
+**WARNING: You will wipe the existing setup.
+Recommended to backup your current configuration before proceeding.
 Use it at your own risk.
 No support is provided.**

 ## Features

 - Automated process of setting up an account in a couple of minutes.
 - Option to set the preset to different languages.
 English (US), Spanish (MX), Spanish (ES), Portuguese (BR), French (FR), Italian (IT), and German (DE) are currently supported.
+- Backup your current configuration or restore it.
 - Better multilanguage support in Stremio.
 - TMDB is the default metadata resolver.
 Cinemeta catalogs were removed without breaking any core functionality.
 - RealDebrid, AllDebrid, Premiumize, Debrid-Link, EasyDebrid, and TorBox support.